opensupporter/osdi-docs/submissions.md

 This document defines the Submission resource.

-Submission are a type of action that a user may take by completing a form.
+Submissions are a type of action that a user may take by completing a form.
 Submissions have fields to describe them such as when the submission was created and typically are linked to the person who made the submission as well as any information they submitted in the form of [Question](#) and [Question Answer](#) resources.

 ### Sections